easytarget/MQ-Pro-IO/README.md

 # Device Trees
 TODO: general explanation,

-My pre-compiled device-trees are in the [here](./precompiled-trees).
+My pre-compiled device-trees are in the [here](./precompiled-trees), along with install notes.
-- I still need to firm up and document how to deploy them!
-- I still need to work out how to make this all permanent and able to survive a kernel upgrade.
+- I may modify this in the future as I learn how to handle kernel upgrades properly, my current install method is probably sub-optimal.
+But it should work.

 ## Roll Your Own Device Tree
 Hopefully you can find what you want in the precompiled trees, or use the vanilla tree and dynamically create your devices on it via PinCTL.